 We will have to implement this nodeAt:ifNone: on our KANetwork class; but first we need to decide how its instances are built.
-Let's build network net, with the main part connected in a star shape around a hub node; a pair of nodes ping and pong are part of the network but not connected to hub, and the alone node is just by itself, not even added to the network:
+Let's build network net, with the main part connected in a star shape around a hub node; a pair of nodes ping and pong are part of the network but not connected to hub, and the alone node is just by itself, not even added to the network as shown in Figure 17-6.